Hyaluronic Acid (HLA) is a naturally occurring substance in our eyes, joints, skin, and other tissues.

 This study found that ultraviolet radiation, tobacco, and pollution decrease the amount of hyaluronic acid you have in your skin.

-Similarly, joints rely on fluid to function properly.
+Similarly, joints need lubrication to function properly, and because of HLA’s hydrating capacities, it supports joints.
 Several studies have shown that oral HLA supplementation improves symptoms of osteoarthritis.

 Even a long-term, 7-year study showed that HLA helped treat knee pain symptoms, reduced inflammation, and improved knee strength.